intel/QAT_Engine/docs/limitations.md

 * AES-CBC-HMAC-SHA chained ciphers does not support pipeline feature when built with OpenSSL 3.0 as the corresponding support is not available in OpenSSL 3.0.
 * There is a known issue with OpenSSL s_server application using qatprovider on OpenSSL 3.0.
+* QAT Engine doesn't support ENCRYPT_THEN_MAC(default) mode of operation meaning when Encrypt then MAC is negotiated for symmetric ciphers say AES-CBC, the requests will not get offloaded via QAT_HW, instead uses OpenSSL SW.
+Disable ENCRYPT_THEN_MAC with the flag `SSL_OP_NO_ENCRYPT_THEN_MAC` programmatically using SSL_CTX_set_options() to offload symmetric chained ciphers via QAT_HW.
+Please note disabling ENCRYPT_THEN_MAC has security implications.